Community Impact Grants Overview

 2. Support Grants

-One of the ways the Golden Civic Foundation helps to build a healthy and thriving community is through our Support Grants (previously known as the “Community Grant Program”).
+One of the ways the Golden Civic Foundation helps to build a healthy and thriving community is through our Support Grants.
 This program seeks to identify community initiatives that advance solutions to our community’s greatest challenges using innovative strategies and a collaborative spirit.
 The Golden Civic Foundation encourages grant requests that are innovative, measurable, and sustainable.
 Grant requests in this program often exceed the funds that are available.
 Support grants will range between $500-$5,000.

 3. Organizational Improvement Grants